Minority Presence and Protest

 In 1903, the Kentucky legislature passed the Day Law, a law forbidding Black and white students from being educated in the same building.
 This law was targeted at Berea College in an effort to keep African Americans from accessing both education and also a sense of equality with other white students.

 The United States Supreme Court would rule in 1954 that race-based segregation in education was unconstitutional.
 But African Americans in Kentucky would be protesting segregation for many years before this ruling, and would continue to experience discrimination because of their skin-color for many years after.

 African Americans would not be allowed to attend the better funded all-white schools and universities for the first half of the 20th century.
 But schools for Black children and professionals still existed, such Kentucky State University in Frankfort and the above Brooks Bridge School.
 These schools were mainly staffed by educated African Americans who often also served as leaders in their communities.

-The men pictured here, Rufus Atwood, President of Kentucky State University and Lyman Johnson together with the National Association for the Advancement of Colored People (NAACP), successfully sued in Federal District court for Johnson to be allowed access to the graduate programs at the University of Kentucky in 1949, nearly fifty years after the passing of the Day Law - a law passed by the Kentucky legislature prohibiting children of different races from attending school together.
+The men pictured to the left, Rufus Atwood, President of Kentucky State University, and Lyman Johnson together with the National Association for the Advancement of Colored People (NAACP), successfully sued in Federal District court for Johnson to be accepted into the history graduate program at the University of Kentucky in 1949.
+This decision came nearly fifty years after the passing of the Day Law.

 Not all were pleased with the slow collapse of state-sponsored segregation.
 In 1949, after the ruling on Johnson's case, local Lexingtonians burned crosses on UK’s campus to protest integration at the University.

 Despite some negative public reactions, others acted with courage - for example Mrs. Arnetta O'Neal heard of Johnson's acheivement and decided to register for a master's degree in education with the University of Kentucky.
 Already the principal of Douglass elementary school in Lexington, O'Neal saw the crumbling of segregation as an opportunity to advance her own set of skills and education to better prepare herself for the years ahead.